BennyAlex/node-bunny-storage/readme.md

 const bunny = new BunnyCDNStorage('your-access-key', 'your-storage-zone-name');

-// you can also set the concurrency and the retryCount const bunny = new BunnyCDNStorage('your-access-key', 'your-storage-zone-name', 4, 1);
+// you can also set the concurrency, the retryCount and the log level const bunny = new BunnyCDNStorage('your-access-key', 'your-storage-zone-name', 4, 1, 'silent');
 ```
 ### List Files
 To list files from a remote directory: